 You will pay for almost everything in cash, including hostels, tours, tickets, and all of your meals.
-This is pretty crucial to know since there are hardly any ATMs on the island.
+This is pretty crucial to know since there are limited ATMs on the island.
 A few (few!) places take cards in Zanzibar but they are few and far in between — even pretty universally accepted cards like Visa aren’t popular options.
 Most places will take US dollars of schillings.
 On our visit, we found a few places in Nungwi that let you withdraw cash, but you’ll want to be prepared with cash before you go just in case you run into issues on the island.

 Getting Around The Island

 Feel free to hop on a dala dala or a convoy — both are forms of public transportation that locals use.
 There aren’t any official routes published online so you’ll want to talk to some locals (restaurants or your hostel/hotel to get some help knowing where they pick up and drop off).